norlab-ulaval/trajectory-container-tools/data/repository_data/README.md

 Data required by source code or tests code logic.

 ## Use cases
-Tests releated data, demo related data, benchmarking releated data.
+Data used for integration tests, benchmarking data, demo data published with a release, ...

 ## Properties
 - Vcs tracked data
 - Rsync to remote host
-- Docker read-and-write volume
+- Docker read-and-write volume in develop, copied otherwise
+- Its the only data directory available both at build time and runtime

 ## Notes